moodle/devdocs/general/development/process/integration-review.md

 The integrators adhere to the following schedule: (links here should convert the times into your local timezone)

-All the flow of issues to current integration is automatically controlled by the [Manage queues on normal job](https://ci.moodle.org/view/Tracker/job/TR%20-%20Manage%20queues%20on%20normal/) that keeps the current queue fed with issues, moves important ones and priotitises long awaiting issues.
+All the flow of issues to current integration is automatically controlled by the [Manage queues on normal job](https://ci.moodle.org/view/Tracker/job/TR%20-%20Manage%20queues%20on%20normal/) that keeps the current queue fed with issues, moves important ones and prioritises long awaiting issues.
 Issues are picked in strict integration order.

 - Monday to Thursday until [12:00 (UTC+8)](http://time.unitarium.com/utc/4): Integration and [Testing](/general/development/process/testing/integrated-issues#the-testing-process) happen.
 Note that 24h before the cutoff it's possible to pick issues out of order towards queues reduction.
 - Thursday after 12:00 (UTC+8): Integrators duties during this time are to monitor, facilitate and 'problem solve' the testing process.